-The increase in the gearing ratio primarily resulted from the growing bank borrowing.
+The decrease in the gearing ratio primarily resulted from the repayment of bank borrowing and accumulated earnings for the year ended 31 December 2022.

 The Group had access to borrowing facilities which may be drawn at anytime.
-Such undrawn facilities amounted to approximately RMB6,600 million as at 31 December 2021 (31 December 2020: RMB6,770 million).
+Such undrawn facilities amounted to approximately RMB5,965 million as at 31 December 2022 (31 December 2021: RMB6,600 million).